adeola-jo/PrivacyFederatedLearning/README.md

 ## Technical Details

 The framework implements federated averaging (FedAvg) with differential privacy guarantees.
 Each client trains locally, and models are aggregated with noise addition for privacy preservation.

+## Iterative Project Development Process
+- Reconfigure the existing model you previously designed to fit into the task required now.